wp-media/imagify-plugin/readme.txt

 = How many websites can I optimize with Imagify? =

 You can use Imagify on as many websites as you wish.
-Your image optimization quota will be shared evenly across all of the websites.
+Your image optimization quota to compress images will be shared evenly across all of the websites.

 If you need more control over how your Imagify subscription is used, you should create sub-accounts to allocate a quota for each.

-= How does WebP feature work on not supported browsers? =
+= How does the WebP feature work on non-supported browsers? =

 Imagify will deliver images in the original format for browsers that don’t support the next-gen WebP format automatically, so there is nothing further to be done.